kach/nearley/docs/using-in-frontend.md

-# Using nearley in browsers
+# Using the nearley compiler in browsers

 Use a tool like [Webpack](https://webpack.js.org/) or [Rollup](https://rollupjs.org/) to include the `nearley` NPM package in your browser code.